jsbien/glyph-miner/INSTALL.md

 you can (re)start it with

 	local/restart-server_docker.py

+and the server will be available at http://localhost:8080/.

 In principle the current version should work identically as the original one, the only exception are the tooltips of the overview page.